ipcortex/Masquerade-JS/README.md

 Part of our (corporate) product is a Javascript API, we often hand copies of our (class) objects around and only want specific attributes exposed.
 Masquerade JS is a wrapper that attempts to correctly scope class methods and storage in OO Javascript.
 It allows you to expose only what you want to expose.
 There is a small caveat, if you pass references to the private **this** you will expose the entire object.
 If you want to stay protected only pass a reference to the public object provided to you on creation.
 The public object is briefly made available within the constructor on **this.$public**, be careful of circular references if you use it.

+This adds class functionality to ES5, similar but not identical to ES6.
+However it adds private scoping to fields and methods which is not available in ES5 or ES6.

 ## Class definition

     var Example = new Class({